How CT Scanners Work & How We Save You Time & Money

 The Advantages of Excedr’s CAT Scanner Leasing Program:

-- Eliminates the upfront cost of buying equipment by leasing and lets you enjoy the benefits of having manageable payments over time instead
+- Eliminates the upfront cost of purchasing equipment by spreading its cost over time

-- With the capital saved through our program, labs are better able to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.

 By stitching together thousands of small 2D image “slices”, scientists are able to reconstruct a 3D rendering of an image.
-The final assembly of the image is usually done using very complex mathematical procedures like tomographic reconstruction and other reconstruction algorithms.
+The image’s final assembly is usually done using very complex mathematical procedures like tomographic reconstruction and other reconstruction algorithms.
 These algorithms can be organized into two categories; filtered back projection and iterative reconstruction.